The Sen Type Language (STL)¶

 Variants¶

 The variant type represents a type-safe union.
-An instance of variant at any given time either holds a value of one of its alternative types, or in the case of error - no value.
-As with unions, if a variant holds a value of some object type T, the object representation of T is allocated directly within the object representation of the variant itself.
-Variant is not allowed to allocate additional (dynamic) memory.
-A variant is not permitted to hold the same type more than once.
+A variant instance always holds a value of exactly one of its alternative types.
+As with unions, the object representation of the held type is allocated directly within the variant's own object representation, with no additional (dynamic) memory involved.
+A variant is not permitted to list the same type more than once.

 They are defined as follows: